Classic Beach Dinner of Steamed Clams I Call Steamers

 There are lots of great recipes on the Internet for making fancier steamers.
 Most of these recipes flavor the broth with onions, garlic, parsley, wine or all of the above and then use the broth to serve with the clams or to dunk in.

 Note: I have read on other sites (but have not been able to find it on the FDA site) that the FDA recommends you soak your clams for several hours in seawater with one cup of cornmeal added.
-If you don't happen to have seawater around, substitute 1/3 cup of coarse kosher salt added to one gallon of water.
+If you don't happen to have seawater around, substitute ⅓ cup of coarse kosher salt added to one gallon of water.

 I must admit have never taken this step but it probably is a good idea if you are concerned about safety.

-Water for steaming
+- water for steaming

-Place your stainless steel steamer basket into a large pot big enough to hold your steamer.
+- Place your stainless steel steamer basket into a large pot big enough to hold your steamer.
 Add some water to the pot; add your clams and cover.
 Bring to a boil.
 Won't take long because there isn't going to be much water in the pot.

-Depending on how many clams you are steaming, it should take about 5-10 minutes for them to open up, exposing the tender little morsels that you will soon be dipping into butter.
+- Depending on how many clams you are steaming, it should take about 5-10 minutes for them to open up, exposing the tender little morsels that you will soon be dipping into butter.

-If you are steaming a lot of steamers, you may have to take some of the open ones out of the pot so the rest have a chance to steam and open.
+- If you are steaming a lot of steamers, you may have to take some of the open ones out of the pot so the rest have a chance to steam and open.

-IMPORTANT: If the clams refuse to open, throw them out.
+- IMPORTANT: If the clams refuse to open, throw them out.
 They are no good and not safe to eat.
 Do not try to force them open.
 Just get rid of them.

-Remove all the open steamers and transfer to a large serving bowl and serve with small bowls or ramekins of melted butter.
+- Remove all the open steamers and transfer to a large serving bowl and serve with small bowls or ramekins of melted butter.

-Don't forget plenty of napkins and a large bowl for the shells.
+- Don't forget plenty of napkins and a large bowl for the shells.